danidiaz/red-black-record/README.md

-The flag can be set globally in the [ghc-options](https://www.haskell.org/cabal/users-guide/developing-packages.html?#pkg-field-ghc-options) section of the .cabal file, and also for a particular module with the [OPTIONS_GHC](https://downloads.haskell.org/~ghc/latest/docs/html/users_guide/glasgow_exts.html?highlight=options_ghc#options-ghc-pragma) file-header pragma.
+The flag can be set globally in the [ghc-options](https://www.haskell.org/cabal/users-guide/developing-packages.html?#pkg-field-ghc-options) section of the .cabal file, and also for particular modules with the [OPTIONS_GHC](https://downloads.haskell.org/~ghc/latest/docs/html/users_guide/glasgow_exts.html?highlight=options_ghc#options-ghc-pragma) file-header pragma.